Temp1231112/BStf/untitled.md

 Now sitting on the chair next to the table, eating, taking it easy, also relaxing…

-But all the time thinking that what’s next?
+But all the time thinking, what’s next?
 Where it comes from, the next attack?

-And even though, I have a huge confidence that whatever it is, I will solve the thing… It’s all the time on, the pressure, preparedness, ears ready to spot any differentiating noise or the smallest sign of anything…
+And even though, I have huge confidence that whatever it is, I will solve the thing… It’s all the time on, the pressure, preparedness, ears ready to spot any differentiating noise or the smallest sign of anything…

 That’s what it is, being under the constant pressure, in a situation like that, action, tense present, all the time on alertness.

 But, that’s what it is.
 And I’m used to it.
 It’s my profession to manage it.
 Or, actually, it was my profession before I quit, and retired.

-Now, when suddenly forcefully pulled back to the service, even though very unofficially now, most of those “things”, certain vide range hardcore abilities” are taking place, being to come back as an automated behavior.
+Now, when suddenly forcefully pulled back into service, even though very unofficially now, most of those “things”, certain wide range "hardcore abilities” are taking place, beginning to come back as an automated behavior.
 It’s all familiar mind-setting from the past, and in a way it feels good to be back.

-The “thing” is getting normal again.
+The “thing” is becoming normal again.

 But this time it’s different.
-I was retired, fully retired, forgotten all that, the whole thing, emptied my mind and memory.
-I was being relaxed, enjoying the free time, permanent freeway, holidaying…
+I was retired, fully retired, I'd forgotten all that, the whole thing, emptied my mind and memory.
+I was being relaxed, enjoying the free time, permanent free-way, holidaying…

-But, then, being fully innocent bystander, I was dragged back to the “thing”… And sudden action, instinctive reaction, took place.
-And everything happened, so unbelievably sudden, automatically, without me being actually in charge of anything much…
+But, then, being a fully innocent bystander, I was dragged back into the “thing”… And sudden action, instinctive reaction, took place.
+And everything happened, so unbelievably suddenly, automatically, without me being actually in charge of anything much…

-And then more and more followed, I took it all in a rush of survival, high-speed escape for the next… “shit”.
+And then more and more followed, I took it all in a rush of survival, high-speed escapes for the next… “shits”.

-Yep, that’s what it is, “shitty thing” to be honest.
-It’s one of a hell of a big shit!
+Yep, that’s what it is, “a shitty thing” to be honest.
+It’s one hell of a big shit!

-But now, being here, contacted to the “guys”, being “picked up”, then “taken in” and now “back in service”… even though in practice, forcefully… Yeah, in a way it’s great.
+But now, being here, having contacted the “guys”, being “picked up”, then “taken in” and now “back in service”… even though in practice, forcefully… Yeah, in a way it’s great.

-Funny thing, but when being here now, even though it has been unbelievably rough rocky route the get here, I’m feeling calm.
-Despite of the fact that there is a constant threat, constant danger, constant possibility that the next attack comes in any moment, sudden change, possibly blowing up the whole thing into a full action again.
+Funny thing, but when being here now, even though it has been a unbelievably rough rocky route to get here, I’m feeling calm.
+Despite the fact that there is a constant threat, constant danger, constant possibility that the next attack comes at any moment, sudden change, possibly blowing up the whole thing into full action again.

 Yep, it’s about being calm.
 There is a certain calmness which takes place, and all those kind of normal feelings have disappeared.
 It’s what being in action is.
 You stay focused, with well experienced calmness, and you are ready all the time.
 It’s part of the business, risky business.
 Any moment can be the last.

-But, even though all the facts are harsh, deathly harsh, you are relaxing, joking, even enjoying and having fun.
-You mind is calm, in a kind of trance, in the situation of transaction.
+But, even though all the facts are harsh, deadly harsh, you are relaxing, joking, even enjoying and having fun.
+Your mind is calm, in a kind of trance, in the situation of transaction.
 It’s your business and you do what you have to do.

-So, now, when eating Rosa’s wonderful cooking, magically created form the canned food, looking at her on the other side of the table, a stunning beautiful woman, eating without any hurry, or worry…
+So, now, when eating Rosa’s wonderful cooking, magically created from the canned food, looking at her on the other side of the table, a stunning beautiful woman, eating without any hurry, or worry…

 I must say, it’s great to be back!

 I’m looking at her.
 She is the “one in charge” here, still being in ranks, part of the command chain.
-And as I’m just a bystander here, I’m asking from her:
+And as I’m just a bystander here, I’m asking her:

     - What’s next?
-    - Should we make a contact?
+    - Should we make contact?
     - And what is the plan?

 At first she is quiet, finishing her portion, but then after a few minutes she replies:

     - Yep, that’s what we’ll do next.
-    - We’ll use the satellite phone, as it is secured, coded, and impossible to them to break.
+    - We’ll use the satellite phone, as it is secured, coded, and impossible for them to break.
     - So, let’s see what they have got.

 She takes the phone, pushes the button, only one and only one time, the dial button, and waits a little while.

-She pushes another button, a speaker at this time that I can hear everything too, and in about ten seconds someone answers:
+She pushes another button, on speaker this time so that I can hear everything too, and in about ten seconds someone answers:

-    - How’s it doing?
+    - How’s it going?

 She smiles and answers:

-    - Great, just got food, being satisfied, and now waiting for introduction.
+    - Great, just got food, being satisfied, and now waiting for instruction.
     - Do you have a plan?
     - At least you have had time while we have been trying to save our skin.